jaylach/kale/README.md

 }
 </pre>

-**To mape a new property, with a value taken from the input object:**
+**to mape a new property, with a value taken from the input object:**

 <pre>
 // user.kale